 Divine Ho Chi Minh.
-How the father of Vietnamese independence became a god.
-Ho Chi Minh Ho Chi Minh was a communist leader
+How the Father of Vietnamese Independence Became a God.
+Ho Chi Minh Ho Chi Minh was the leader of the communists

 early years

-Ho Chi Minh was born on May 19, 1890 in Kim Lien Village, Nam Dan County, Nghe An Province.
-His birth name (first or milk name) is Nguyen Shinh Cung.
-Father - Nguyen Shinh Shak - a supporter of the Confucian Patriotic Party, was the most educated person in the village, received honorary title fobanga (second in importance), was subsequently invited to the post of district chief.
-Mother - Hoang Thi Loan - died at the age of 32 while giving birth to her fourth child.
+Ho Chi Minh was born on May 19, 1890 in Kimlien Village, Namdang County, Nghe An Province.
+His birth name (first or milk name) is Nguyen Xinh Kung.
+Father - Nguyen Shin Shak - a supporter of the Confucian patriotic party, was the most educated person in the village, received the honorary title of fobang (second in importance), and was subsequently invited to the post of head of the county.
+Mother - Hoang Thi Loan - died at the age of 32 during the birth of her fourth child.

 Emigration period

-In 1911, Tat Thanh, under an assumed name, joined the ship as a sailor.
+In 1911 Tat Thanh, under an assumed name, joined a steamship as a sailor.

-He returned to his homeland only 30 years later.
+He returned to his homeland only after 30 years.
 Over the years he visited America and Europe.
-In 1916-1923 he lived in the USA, Great Britain, and France.
+In 1916-1923 he lived in the USA, Great Britain, France.

 In France